cometaj2/huckle/README.rst

 of a generic HCLI client such as Huckle, APIs that make use of HCLI semantics are readily consumable anywhere via the familiar CLI mode of operation, and this, without there being a need to write a custom and dedicated CLI to interact with a specific API.

+Huckle can also be used as a python library to interact with HCLI APIs via python code in much the same way as would be the case in a bash terminal.

 You can access a simple example HCLI service to play with huckle on http://hcli.io [1]